The Florida Bar

 What are the Effects of Adoption?

 As a result of the final judgment of adoption being granted, the adoptive family permanently assumes all parental rights and responsibilities for the child, with the birth parents’ parental rights and responsibilities previously or simultaneously being terminated.
 The child’s name is generally changed to whatever the adoptive family desires.
 This is accomplished with the Vital Statistics office of the state in which the child was born on a proscribed form.
 The paperwork for this is prepared by the attorney or agency.
 The original birth certificate is sealed and not readily available again to anyone.
-A new birth certificate is prepared showing the adoptive parents to be the child’s parents with the child’s new name.
+A new birth certificate is prepared reflecting the adoptive parents as the child’s parents with the child’s new name.

 Once the new birth certificate is received by the adoptive family, they may apply for a new Social Security number and a passport for the child and may open accounts on behalf of the child.